 Sport / Performance Use

-Functional sports basics
+Functional athletic basics

-High-end technical swimsuits (competition, swimming)
+High-end technical swimwear (competition, swimming)

 Simplified Manufacturer Specifications Example